Map of Makkah, c. 600 CE

-This map has 69 specifically labelled locations such as key homes, mountains, Markets and more.
+This map has 69 specifically labelled locations, including key homes, mountains, markets and more.

-Important Note: This product will be available for download on your account in this website as a high resolution JPG file and should you lose it or accidently delete it you can download it again as many times as you wish from your account on this website.
+Important Note: After purchase, this product will be available for download as a high resolution JPG file from your account dashboard on this website, and can be downloaded again as many times as you wish in the event it is accidentally lost or deleted.
 This website does not deliver physical products.
-Some Products such as books are available as "Physical copies" from Amazon.com which delivers them to your address and should be purchased from Amazon.
+Some products, such as books, are available as physical copies from Amazon.com, which delivers them to your physical address and should be purchased from Amazon.
 (File size is 59.9MB will look clear even if printed XL, or zoomed in)

 Copyright © Abdulaziz (Binimad) Al-Ateeqi, 2019

-Copyrights: For both commercial and non-commercial proper scholarly standard, citations must be used with a reference made to “Binimad Al-Ateeqi (Binimad.com)”
+Copyrights: For both commercial and non-commercial use, proper scholarly standards must be adhered to, and citations must be used with a reference made to “Binimad Al-Ateeqi (Binimad.com).”